 Grand Central Station

 Keep walking south down Fifth Avenue until 42nd Street and then take a left and walk the two blocks to Grand Central Station (0.8 miles).
 The station was built in 1913 and is a US National Historic Landmark, as well as still being one of the city’s busiest transport hubs.
-The main concourse was the site of the flash mob scene at the end of the Ashton Kutcher film Friends With Benefits (don’t forget to look up at the beautifully detailed astronomical ceiling).
+The main concourse was the site of the flash mob scene at the end of Justin Timberlake film Friends With Benefits (don’t forget to look up at the beautifully detailed astronomical ceiling).
 Beneath the station is a dining concourse where you’ll find the Oyster Bar where George Clooney has lunch with its daughter in One Fine Day.
 And Will Smith’s been back twice, filming exterior shots for I Am Legend and discovering aliens in the locker room for Men in Black.

 New York Public Library

 Outside the station, head back west along 42nd Street for two blocks to the New York Public Library’s Schwarzman Building (0.3 miles).
 It’s one of my favourite New York buildings, with marble walls, grand sweeping staircases, chandeliers and ceilings fescoes.
 The Rose Reading Room is almost two blocks longs long and 15 metres high, with a ceiling painted with clouds.
 On screen it’s passed off as all sorts of different buildings – including the foyer of The Met for The Thomas Crown Affair.
 It’s probably best known as where the Ghostbusters hunted down the ghost of librarian Eleanor Twitty, but it’s also featured in The Day After Tomorrow and was the location of Carrie’s failed wedding to Big in Sex and the City: The Movie.